SimonAmable/MySuccessAutomation/README.md

 ```

 > **Personal Note from the Developer:**
 Apologies for the delayed release.
-Juggling a major project i've yet to release, school, and work commitments has been quite the challenge.
+Juggling a seperate major project i've yet to release, school, and work commitments has been quite the challenge.
 I haven't personally used MySuccessAutomation in 2024, but only because I'm not in the co-op program this year for unrelated reasons.
-For any employeers or people willing to refer me : I'm open to work opportunities for the summer of 2025 though! #SomeonePleaseGiveMeAJob
+For any employeers or people who found this useful willing to refer me, I'm looking for AI related opportunities for the summer of 2025! #SomeonePleaseGiveMeAJob

 ---